maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

    If you have several FASTA files, use the following commands:
    </summary>

-Example for two files (for more files create `count3`, `count4`, etc. variables and add them as a term to the sum of counts):
+Example for two files (For more files, create `count3`, `count4`, etc., variables and add them to the sum of counts):
  ```bash
 mkdir logs
 #Count the number of jobs corresponding to the number of sequences: